JohnDTill/Forscape/README.md

 ## License

 This project aims to be financially maintainable while ultimately resulting in an entirely open source codebase.
 The core is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Additional modules will be sold commercially for a six-year period after release, at which point they will be added to the open source core.
+Additional modules will be sold commercially for a six-year period starting at release, after which they will be added to the open source core.

 ## Contributing